 Low-sloped roofs offer easier and safer conditions for roofers to work on than high-pitched roofs or steep slope roofs.
 Roof installation, repair and replacement is easier to perform.
 There is less chance that the building owner will need to call repairmen out to manage water problems, since the slight pitch does not allow for standing water or puddling.

 Air conditioners, solar panels and satellite dishes are easier to install and maintain on low-sloped commercial roofs than on roofs with a higher pitch.

 The same variety of materials that are used on commercial flat roofs can be used on low-sloped roofs – rubber rolled roofing, EPDM, TPO, bitumen and modified bitumen.
 Modified bitumen have longer warranty times due to the additional thickness and superior sealing capabilities.

 * Heavy snows that do not melt quickly can add weight to the roof.
 Building codes regarding low-sloped roof for your area must be adhered to precisely.

-Metal roofs are very popular and always in style for commercial roofs.
+Metal roofs are very popular and always in style for commercial and industrial roofs.

 The biggest advantage is the longevity of the metal roof.
 This material can be warranted up to 40 years.

-With less places to seal, metal roofs can experience less degradation and leaking than asphalt roofing.
+With less places to seal, metal roofs can experience less degradation and leaking than asphalt roofing or slate shingles.
 Fewer seams and less seaming means less maintenance, saving the building owner costs over the long term.